-Applicants may request feedback on their applications-whether ineligible, declined, or approved for funding-by submitting a feedback request form, which can be accessed by clicking here.
+Applicants may request feedback on their applications-whether ineligible, declined, or approved for funding.
+A link to this form will be provided in grant notification emails.

-Applicants may re-apply in a future month if an application is not approved for funding.
+Applicants may re-apply within the same fiscal year if an application is not approved for funding.
 If an applicant is denied funding three times within a fiscal year, the Executive Director will determine eligibility for future submissions for the remainder of the fiscal year.
 It may be determined that the applicant is not eligible for submission again for the remainder of the fiscal year or that a proposal for the same project may not be eligible for submission again.